 The WisDOT delegates to the county commissioners all inspection, load posting and maintenance responsibility for local owned structures on county, city, village, and town roads in their county.
-The county commissioner may be the county manager for structure inspections.
+The county commissioner may be the county program manager (CPM) for structure inspections.
 The county manager is responsible for the following items and must meet the qualifications set forth previously for Inspection program manager.
 If a county commissioner does not meet the qualifications, then he/she shall make a formal, written agreement with a qualified individual to serve as county inspection program manager.
 The county commissioner shall file a copy of this agreement with the RPM, who will forward a copy to the SPM.

 - 1. WisDOT does request information from county program managers.
 County program managers are required to fulfill such requests in an efficient and timely manner. - 2.
 Maintain an up-to-date library of all locally-owned bridge records for the county.
 The county program manager shall coordinate and assure compliance with structure inspection procedures for all locally-owned bridges in the county.
 As part of this process, the county program manager shall: - a.
-Notify each local unit of government, in writing, that all local bridges shall be inspected bi-annually. - b.
-Ensure that all bridges are receiving timely and appropriate inspections by qualified personnel.
+Notify each local unit of government, in writing, that all local bridges shall be inspected at an interval as defined in section 1.3.3.3 of the Structure Inspection Manual. - b.
+Ensure that all bridges are receiving timely and appropriate inspections by qualified personnel. - c.
+Ensure all structure inspection results are entered in accordance with section 1.2.5.7.d.

-- c.
-Ensure that all structure inspection results are entered into WisDOT Highway Structures Information System (HSIS) and shall be entered into HSIS within twenty eight days (28 days) of the end of the field inspection - d.
 Provide guidance and assistance as necessary to the local units of government. - 3.
 Provide for Quality Control (QC) of the inspection program in the county. - 4.
 Coordinate and ensure compliance with bridge replacement and rehabilitation procedures for all locally-owned bridges in the county.
 For this process, the county program manager, with the approval of the county commissioner, shall: - a.
 Notify each local unit of government, in writing, of the eligible local bridges and ask that they priority rate these bridges. - b.
 Meet with each local unit of government for eligible bridges to discuss their bridge stewardship responsibilities. - 5.
 Serve as the appeals administrator should a local unit of government not agree with a bridge inspection report or its recommendations. - 6.
 Coordinate and assure compliance with TRANS 212.10 requirements for load posted or closed locally-owned bridges in the county.
 Ensure current load posted verification forms are entered into HSIS when posting signage is erected or updated.